 (Organic) produce.
 Many non-organic fruits and vegetables such as onions, avocados and corn are grown with significantly lower pesticide loads than others, which is why some organic produce isn’t worth the steep price it typically commands.
 In many cases, you’re much better off buying the conventionally grown varieties and then carefully washing them.

 (Non-generic) medicine.
 The United States Food and Drug Administration constantly tests and analyzes generic medicines to ensure their effectiveness, which is why they maintain that generic medicines perform just as well as their brand-name counterparts.
 Yet, many folks insist on paying a lot more for non-generics anyway.
 Why?
+You can buy medicine online at the best affordable prices and get them delivered to your doorstep.

 (Bottled) water.
 Believe it or not, here in Southern California, where water is in short supply, I still pay one-half cent per gallon for the water that comes out of my tap.
 I suspect tap water is even cheaper in water-rich areas of the country.
 Despite that incredible bargain, I recently bought 20 gallons of bottled water that was approximately 200 times more expensive.
 I know.
 But like I tell my kids, “Do as I say, not as I do.”